input-output-hk/mantis/ets/README.md

 * ETS: https://github.com/ethereum/tests
 * retesteth: https://github.com/ethereum/retesteth

+## Running locally

+Use the `ets/run` wrapper script to boot Mantis and run retesteth against it.
+On a Mac you will want to do this using Docker:

+    nix-in-docker/run --command "ets/run"

+Read on for more fine-grained control over running Mantis and retesteth, by running them separately.

 ## Continous integration

 The tests are run on CI.
 For more details look at `.buildkite/pipeline.nix` and